NextCenturyCorporation/AIDA-Interchange-Format/java/README.md

 # Installation (No longer required)

-As of version 1.2.1, the library no longer needs to be installed as it is served through OSSRH.
+As of version 1.2.1, the library no longer needs to be installed.
 However, these instructions are still applicable should you want to build a non-released version.

 AIF is built with Java version 11.
 You can download JDL 11 from several places:
 * [Oracle JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)